 Sitemap - A special document created by a webmaster or a piece of software that provides a map of all the pages on a website to make it easier for a search engine to index that website.

-Traffic - The visitors to your site.
+Traffic - The amount of visits to your website.

-Title - The title of a page on your website, which is enclosed in a <title> HTML tag, inside of the head section of the page.
+Title Tag - The title of a page on your website, which is enclosed in a <title> HTML tag, inside of the head section of the page.
 It appears in search engine results and at the top of a user’s web browser when they are on that page.

 Traffic Rank - The ranking of how much traffic your site gets compared to all other sites on the internet.
-You can check your traffic rank on Alexa.

 Unnatural Links - What Google describes as creating links that a site owner doesn't vouch for or place for editorial reasons.
 (See link schemes).